Uli II

-Mansa Uli II (French: "Ouli II"), also known as Gbèré, was the twentieth mansa ("king of kings") of the Mali Empire.
-He ruled during the later half of the 15th century.
+Mansa Uli II (French: "Oualy II"), also known as Gbèré, was a mansa ("king of kings") of the Mali Empire.
+He ruled during the second half of the 15th century.

 According to the oral traditions preserved in Dioma, Gbèré was the younger of two brothers from Niani who liberated Dioma from a Fula invasion.
 Gbèré is a Mandinka name meaning "red" in reference to one's skin tone.
 After this success, his brother was crowned mansa.
-Gbèré ascended to the throne under the royal name Uli II following his brother's death.
+Gbèré ascended to the throne under the royal name Uli II following his brother Musa III's death.
+Other sources claim that Musa was his father.
+Uli was in turn succeeded, perhaps not directly, by his son Mahmud II.

-Portuguese contact

-Beginning in the 1450s, Portugal began sending raiding parties along the Gambian coast for exploration as well as exploitation of its natural resources (products as well as people).
-What is now the Gambia, then known to Mali as the Tinkuru (province) or Bati, was still firmly in imperial hands.
-The raiding expeditions ended in disaster for the Portuguese with many killed by poison arrows.
-Portugal's Diogo Gomes sought more peaceable relations with the people of the coast and established contact with the Mali Empire.
-Other European explorers, such as the Venetian explorer Alvise Cadamosto, also recorded contact with a still-powerful Mali Empire along the coast in 1454.